aws/aws-cdk/.github/PULL_REQUEST_TEMPLATE.md

 <!--Does this PR includes breaking changes?
 If it does, list them here in the following format (notice how multiple breaking changes should be formatted):

   ```
-  BREAKING CHANGE: Description of what broke and how to achieve this behavior now
+  BREAKING CHANGE: Description of the breaking change, the previous behaviour, and the new behaviour.
   * **module-name:** Another breaking change
   * **module-name:** Yet another breaking change
   ```